 My inspiration for this stuffed zucchini recipe comes from a French classic that goes by the name of ‘petits farcis’, which means ‘tiny stuffed thingies’.
 More or less.
 Soft grilled vegetables stuffed with flavorful meatballs…

 I say zucchini.

-But you can also use other vegetables such as tomatoes and onions to stuff if you like.
+But you can also use other vegetables such as tomatoes and onions to stuff for this stuffed zucchini recipe if you like.
 I added a red bell pepper to my recipe below to add extra color to the dish since I couldn’t find a suitable tomato that was good for baking.

 Stuffed Zucchini Recipe (French Petits Farcis)

-You can use long zucchini as well: slice the top off lengthwise in once or cut up the zucchini in 3 to 4 portions and remove half of the inside with a spoon.
-I served these petits farcis with pilau rice.
+Slice both of the ends off and cut up the zucchini in 2 to 3 portions.
+Then remove half of the inside with a spoon and stuff them with the minced meat.
+I like to serve these petits farcis with fragrant pilau rice.